 Put your Mac to sleep right away: On your Mac, choose Apple menu > Sleep.
 See Put your Mac to sleep or wake it.

-Set your Mac to go to sleep after a period of inactivity: Follow the instructions in Schedule your Mac desktop computer to turn on or off.
+Set your Mac to go to sleep after a period of inactivity: Follow the instructions in Schedule your Mac notebook to turn on or off or Schedule your Mac desktop computer to turn on or off.

 Dim the display

 Dim the display to the lowest comfortable level.
 For example, the display can be dimmer when you’re in a dark room than when you’re in bright sunlight.

 To dim the display, press your keyboard’s brightness keys or use Displays preferences.
 See Change your Mac display’s brightness.